Get all the details on our back yard renovation that includes artificial turf and checkerboard concrete pavers!

 What Our Back Yard Looked like Before

-In the photo below, you can see the freshly painted fence but the space just isn’t great for entertaining and there’s no shelter from the rain that we get a lot of here in North Vancouver.
+In the photo below, you can see the freshly painted fence but the space just isn’t great for entertaining and there’s no shelter from the rain and we do get a lot of rain in North Vancouver.

 Also, the back of the house looks really bland and something needed to be done to spruce it up and make it look exciting.